 A versatile and intelligent Scottish midfielder whose career spanned the passionate environments of the Scottish Premier League, England's second tier, and international duty.

-Gavin Rae's football story is one of consistency and adaptability.
-Emerging from the Dundee academy, he became the heartbeat of their midfield, captaining the side to a Scottish Cup final in 2003.
-His engine-room performances, blending box-to-box energy with clever passing, earned him a move to the then-Premier League with Rangers.
-Though injuries posed challenges, he remained a valuable professional, contributing to a league and cup double in 2005.
-After Scotland, he carved out a long and respected career in England's Championship with Cardiff City and Derby County, known for his professionalism and tactical understanding.
-He seamlessly transitioned into management back at Dundee, demonstrating a deep knowledge of the game cultivated over nearly two decades as a player.
+Gavin Rae captained Dundee to a Scottish Cup final in 2003.
+Emerging from their academy, he became the heartbeat of their midfield, blending box-to-box energy with clever passing.
+That earned him a move to Rangers in the then-Premier League.
+Though injuries posed challenges, he contributed to a league and cup double in 2005.
+After Scotland, he carved out a long career in England's Championship with Cardiff City and Derby County.
+He transitioned into management back at Dundee, demonstrating a deep knowledge of the game cultivated over nearly two decades as a player.

 1965–1980